SLU-Aqua-salmonids/Smoltreg/HOWTO.md

 ### Adding loggerdata

+#### Alt 1.
+You have data from HOBO loggera

 1. Use HOBOware to convert the hobo data files to excel-files.
 One file from logger in the water and one from logger in the air.
 2. Add each file to a tab in the file.
 Name the tabs *Envlogger_water* and *Envlogger_land*.

+#### Alt 2.
+You have manually measured temp and level

+1. Add a sheet named *Miljödata* with three columns *date*, *w_level* and *w_temp*.
+2. Add your values to the *Miljödata* sheet.

-### Running Smoltreg2sotebasen
+### Running the Smoltreg app

-The script to run sanity checks on the *Smoltreg*-file can be run on the web and no software need to be installed on your computer (except a web-browser).
-Go to https://kagervall.shinyapps.io/smoltreg2sotebasen/ to run the script.

-The normal procedure is to iterate steps 1 and 2 and when all errors are fixed run step 3 to generate a zip-file (containing several csv-files) that can be delivered to Sötebasen for import.
-Step 4 is optional and generates a *SQLite3* database that might be useful for your analyses.
+Start the shiny app to sanity checks on the *Smoltreg*-file with the command *Smoltreg::smoltregApp()*.

+Check your file by clicking on the various buttons.
+Often errors are dependent on each other so start topmost test and fix errors as you go.